Step-by-step setup guide

 - Make sure that gallery uses the default 'Portfolio' display style.
 (You can also use a different gallery style, but it must be set to open galleries to their first image, with both auto-scaling and slideshow enabled.)

 - If needed, adjust the slideshow timer, loop type, transition style and maximum image crop by editing the display style.
-You will also be able to hide the Lightbox and e-commerce buttons if appropriate.
+You will also be able to hide the Selection and e-commerce buttons if appropriate.

 - Optional: if you wish, you can also hide the gallery so that it doesn’t appear in the galleries thumbnails index.